LAC LW “Abbie” Abbs 615342 RAF 20 May 1920—28 March 2014

 Letters from Len

 In his letters, Len remarked with good humour about the vagaries of his spelling and memory.
-On the contrary, his letters are a lively, detailed, orderly narrative that form a poignant account of events half a world away and 70 years past.
+On the contrary, his letters are a lively, detailed, orderly narrative that form a poignant account of events half a world away and near 80 years past.

 A brief note on style: in deference to Len’s own remarks, I have silently tidied up his spelling and have omitted personal asides unrelated to his narrative, shown as [...].
 Any amplifications are shown [thus].
 I've made no other alterations: Len's tale is his own and a fine narrative of one man's part in a great tragedy, to be honoured of itself.
 Pray, read and contemplate but cavil not at his expression nor at his feelings regarding his captors.